Azure-Samples/ms-identity-aspnet-webapp-openidconnect/README.md

    ```PowerShell
    .\AppCreationScripts\Configure.ps1
    ```
+   > Remember to make the manual change in the manifest for the `signInAudience` as explained below.

    > Other ways of running the scripts are described in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md)

 1. Open the Visual Studio solution and click start